Biden’s hopes for establishing Israel-Saudi relations could become a casualty of the new Mideast war

 The attacks were a shock to American, Israeli and Saudis officials, who all were riding high on the prospect that an Israeli-Saudi agreement was starting to come into focus.

 Netanyahu, in a CNN interview last month, called the potential pact “a quantum leap” for the region.
-The Saudi crown prince also noted the steady progress, telling Fox News, “every day we get closer.”
+The Saudi crown prince also noted the steady progress, telling Fox News Channel, “every day we get closer.”

 White House national security adviser Jake Sullivan noted at a recent event hosted by The Atlantic that challenges in the Mideast remained, but the amount of time he was spending on crisis and conflict in the region compared with his recent predecessors was “significantly reduced.”